LitonZhang/Digital-twin-software/README.md

 # A-digital-twin-software-for-discrete-manufacturing-system-IMDT
-This repository contains the core code implementation for the paper: **"The Construction Method and Control Strategy of Digital Twin Software for Discrete Manufacturing Shop Floor."** The code is designed to facilitate the development of digital twin systems in discrete manufacturing environments.
+This repository contains the core code implementation for the paper: **"The Construction Method and Control Strategy of Digital Twin Software for Discrete Manufacturing Shop Floor,"** submitted to the *Journal of Manufacturing Systems*.
+If this information is helpful, please consider citing the paper.
 ﻿
 ## Key Features
 ﻿
-The repository includes implementations for key functionalities of the prototype digital twin software named **Intelligent Manufacturing Digital Twin (IMDT)**:
+The repository includes implementations for key functionalities of the prototype digital twin software named **Intelligent Manufacturing Digital Twin (IMDT)**, designed to facilitate the development of digital twin systems in discrete manufacturing environments.
 ﻿
-- **OPC UA Communication:** Efficient data exchange between devices and systems.
+- **OPC UA Communication:** Efficient data exchange between devices and systems for state data.
-- **Socket Communication:** Real-time communication for enhanced interactivity.
+- **Socket Communication:** Real-time communication for event data.
-- **Manufacturing Finite State Machine (MFSM):** A structured approach to model manufacturing processes.
+- **Manufacturing Finite State Machine (MFSM):** A  approach to model manufacturing processes.
-- **Event Classification Parallel Simulation Algorithm (ECPA):** An algorithm for classifying events in parallel simulations.
+- **Event Classification Parallel Simulation Algorithm (ECPA):** An algorithm for discrete event simulation.
--**Monitor Alogorithm**
+- **Monitor Algorithm:** Monitoring the production status on the shop floor.
 ﻿
 ## Development Environment
 ﻿
 IMDT is developed in a Windows environment using **Unity3D 2021.3.26f1c1**.
-﻿
-## Installation
-﻿
-*The code is coming soon.
-Please check back later for installation instructions and usage guidelines.*
 ﻿
 ## License
 ﻿